-If a matter does go to court, it is up to the employer to prove that it did not take adverse action against you because you exercised a workplace right.
-It is important to note that time limits apply in making applications so get advice as soon as possible.
+Many matters can be settled without need to go to litigation.
+In a number of successful cases, we have obtained substantial six-figure settlements without ever going to court.
+If a matter does proceed to court, it will be up to your employer to prove that it did not take adverse action against you because you exercised a workplace right.
+Time limits apply in cases of adverse action, so it’s important to get legal advice as soon as possible.